 The Split house a stylish contemporary home in Santa Monica, California.
 Designed by Michael Kovac of Kovac Design Studio, the home offers an intriguing form and aesthetic with a prominent use of wood cladding complimented by whites, beiges and other bright colours.
-Its high end contemporary that combines clean lines and geometry with texture as well as an interesting use of art.

 Split House’s primary conceptual move is the placement of the master suite and bedrooms in dual, hull-like volumes on the second level.
 The forms are clearly separate, yet are responsive to each other, and create a fluid double-height space in their interstice.
 A slender bridge joins the two, and glazing above and at both ends incorporates an internal brise-soleil, etched to recall the shifting silhouettes of wind-blown palms.
 The nautical, tropical feel continues at the rear of the property, where a gangway connects the second floor to the to the pool area.
 Beyond is an intimately scaled cabana, which accommodates a guest suite and a fire pit.